nextflow-io/nextflow/docs/executor.rst

 The pipeline can be launched either in a local computer or a EC2 instance.
 The latter is suggested for heavy or long running workloads.
 Moreover a S3 bucket must be used as pipeline work directory.

+If you require the `jobRoleArn` to manage S3 access, specify that value by using `aws.jobRoleArn` in the pipeline configuration.

 See the :ref:`AWS Batch<awscloud-batch>` page for further configuration details.

 .. _google-pipelines-executor: